 Thank you for joining us on the Schreiner University website.
-I hope that you capture here some of the vitality of this place and, whatever your motive for visiting, that you are prompted to come back again and turn your virtual visit into an actual one.
+I hope that you capture here some of the vitality of this place and, whatever your motive for visiting, that you are prompted to return as well as to make your virtual visit an actual one.
 If you are a friend or alum who has not visited us lately, then we think you will enjoy reacquainting yourself with the 2014 edition of Schreiner.

 If inexpensive access to texts is one expression of our commitment to students, the enhancing of our undergraduate program through The Schreiner Experience is an even more profound contribution.
 One aspect of the initiative is illustrated by the accomplishments of our faculty in anchoring a new core curriculum in Schreiner’s seven learning outcomes—analytical abilities, communication, global perspective, personal and social responsibility, community engagement, skill and resource use in the major discipline, and aesthetic appreciation.
 Another is the addition of three new staff members to coordinate and integrate programs supporting our mission statement’s commitment to “prepare students for meaningful work and purposeful lives in a changing global society.”
-Meanwhile, our Title V grant is providing greater learning support for students and instructional innovation from faculty.
-Behind these and many other changes in recent years lies our longstanding commitment to Learning by Heart, providing an educational experience that authentically addresses all aspects of our students’ lives.
+Mr. David Reast, Ms. Noelle Avenmarg and Dr. Sonja Lind, respectively, are all fully engaged in this work, helping ensure that our commitment to holistic learning is intentional and comprehensive.

 Thus, we continue to find ways to enable families and individuals to afford a residential college experience and its opportunities for growth of character and intellect.
 We know how important such an education is and how strongly those who experience it affirm its value.
 That is precisely why Schreiner pays exceptional attention to balancing its commitment to quality with a determination to manage cost.
 Sometimes it means working a little smarter, but frankly that is a trait that benefits any enterprise.
 We will not change that commitment.